WHAT WE DO

 What does a Resource Consent cost?

 Even the simplest resource consent will cost $2,000 to prepare and process through Council.
 Complex resource consents can cost many thousands in consultant and Council fees.
-Our intila estimate will outline what the likely costs will be.
+Our initial estimate will outline what the likely costs will be.

 Do Resource Consents expire?